-When you are reading for information, you are trying to get as many facts as possible while reading.
+When reading for information, you are trying to get as many facts as possible.
 When reading for pleasure, you are reading to spend time and have a good time.

-When you are reading for understanding, you are looking to make sense of what is happening in the story and create a mental image of what is happening in the text.
+When reading for understanding, you are looking to make sense of what is happening in the story and create a mental image of what is happening in the text.

-Finally, when you are reading for inspiration, you are looking to draw something bigger and better from the text than what is happening in your own life.
+Finally, when reading for inspiration, you want to draw something bigger and better from the text than what is happening in your life.
 By reading for different purposes, you will better gauge how well you are improving your reading skills.